Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * YOU CAN'T SSH into it

 ## Aurora - Advanced Concepts
+* **Aurora Replicas - Auto Scaling** - can configure read replicas to scale automatically on heavy load.
+These new read replicas will be extended into the Reader Endpoint
+* **Custom Endpoints** - can configure a subset of Aurora Instances as Custom Endpoints
+    * for example run analytical queries on specific replicas (larger instances)
+    * Reader Endpoint is not used after defining Custom Endpoints - you would rather create multiple Custom Endpoints
+* **Aurora Serverless**
+    * automated database instantiation
+    * aito-scaling based on actual usage
+    * good for inrequent / intermittent / upredictable workloads
+    * no capacity planning needed
+    * pay per second - can be more cost-effective
+    * works because Client communicates with a **Proxy Fleet** that is managed by Aurora and has shared storage volume
+* **Aurora Multi-Master** - gives every node Read & Write capabilities which provides immediate failover for write node (HA)
+    * client has *Multiple DB Connection* for failover
+* **Global Aurora**
+    * `Aurora Cross Region Read Replicas` - useful for disaster recovery, simple to put in place
+    * `Aurora Global Database` - which in contrast to Aurora Cross Region Read Replicas:
+        * is recommended
+        * 1 primary region (read / write)
+        * up to 5 secondary regions (read-only), typical cross-region replication lag < 1s
+        * up to 16 Read Replicas per secondary region
+        * helps for decreasing latency
+        * promoting another region (for disaster recovery) has an RTO of < 1 min
+    * **RTO** - Recovery Time Object
+* **Aurora Machine Learning** - enables adding ML-based predictions to your applications via SQL
+    * simple, optimized, secure integration of Aurora and AWS ML services
+    * done need ML experience
+    * supported services:
+        * `Amazon SageMaker` - any ML Model
+        * `Amazon Comprehend` - sentiment analysis
+    * use cases: fraud detection, ads targeting, sentiment analysis, product recommendations

 &nbsp;
 # RDS & Aurora - Backup and Monitoring
+* **RDS Backups**
+    * `Automated Backups`
+        * daily full backup of the db (during backup window)
+        * transaction logs are backed-up by RDS every 5 minutes
+        * ability to restore to any point in time (from oldest backup 5 minutes ago)
+        * 1 - 35 days of retention
+        * set retention to 0 to disable automated backups
+    * `Manual DB Snapshots`
+        * manually triggered by the user
+        * retention of backup for as long as you want
+    * `Trick` - if planning RDS to be down for a long time - take snapshot, terminate, restore when you need it
+* **Aurora Backups**
+    * `Automated Backups`
+        * 1-35 days
+        * cannot be disabled
+        * point-in-time recovery in that timeframe
+    * `Manual DB Snapshots`
+        * manually triggered by the user
+        * retention of backup for as long as you want
+* **Restore Options**
+    * restoring RDS / Aurora backup or a snapshot creates a new database
+    * can restore MySQL RDS database from S3
+        1. create a backup of your on-premises database
+        1. store it on Amazon S3
+        1. restore the backup file onto a new RDS instance running MySQL
+    * can restore MySQL Aurora cluster from S3
+        1. create a backup of your on-premises database using `Percona XtraBackup`
+        1. store the backup file on Amazon S3
+        1. restore the backup file onto a new Aurora cluster running MySQL
+* **Aurora Database Cloning**
+    * create a new Aurora DB Cluster from an existing on
+    * faster than snapshot & restore
+    * uses `copy-on-write` protocol
+        * initially new DB cluster uses same data volume as the original DB cluster
+        * when updates are made to the new DB cluster data, then additional storage is allocated and data is copied to be separated
+        * very fast & cost-effective
+        * use case: creating a `staging` db from `production` db without impacting the production database

 &nbsp;
 # ElastiCache